Newt Perry: Career

 Perry became a go-to consultant for Hollywood movies that involved on-location water scenes, and Florida's crystal-clear spring waters provided nearly ideal underwater filming locations.
 He played a significant role in the production of MGM's Tarzan Finds a Son!
 (1939) at Silver Springs and Tarzan's Secret Treasure (1941) at Wakulla Springs through his relationship with actor-swimmer Johnny Weissmuller who played Tarzan.
 He also influenced Universal Studio's decision to film the Creature from the Black Lagoon and its sequels at Wakulla Springs and Silver Springs, as well as the hiring of Florida swimmer Ricou Browning to play the Creature in the movie's underwater sequences.
 He worked with several noted actors including Weissmuller, W.C.
 Fields, Gary Cooper, Cary Grant, Gregory Peck, Jayne Mansfield, Ann Blyth, Lloyd Bridges.

 In 1948, Perry spearheaded the development of the Weeki Wachee Springs attraction, and is credited with performing the first underwater shows there.
 His daughter Margaret Eileen Perry performed as one of the youngest mermaids ever at the springs in 1948 at age 13.
 It was later that year that Perry met his future wife Dot.
 Perry was president of the Florida Attraction Association and attending a convention at Miami Beach.
 Dot was training for the 1948 U.S. Olympic diving team in one-meter and tower diving.
 A mutual friend and former Olympic diver, Kathryn Rawls, introduced the two.
 An instant connection began when Perry climbed to the top of a 10-meter diving platform and started diving, dive for dive, with Dot.
 Dot found that Perry could do almost anything in the water and that led to a year-long, long-distance romance.
 Dot had signed with the "Water Follies," a local synchronized swimming act, after failing to qualify for the Olympic diving team.
 She toured Cuba, Mexico, Central and South America as their star diver.

 Later life

 After Perry and Dot's wedding in the fall of 1950, they moved to San Marcos, Texas to develop Aquerena Springs, an underwater attraction similar to Weeki Wachee.
 After completing the development of Aquarena, Perry and his wife returned to Ocala.
 They founded an instructional swimming school in Ocala that remains in operation today.
 Perry's most successful swimming student was his nephew, Don Schollander, a five-time Olympic gold medalist at the 1964 and 1968 Summer Olympics.

 Perry suffered strokes in 1975 and 1978 that left him partially paralyzed.
 He was inducted into the Florida Sports Hall of Fame in 1981.
 He died in Ocala in 1987; he was 79 years old.
-He was survived by his son, two daughters, and six grandchildren.